The Strategic Significance of the Battle of Carrhae in Roman-Parthian Conflicts

 The Roman Collapse

 The following day, Crassus attempted to negotiate with Surena, but the parley turned into a violent confrontation.
 The Roman general was killed, and his head was reportedly taken to the Parthian king Orodes II.
+According to Plutarch, the Parthians poured molten gold into Crassus's mouth as a mockery of his legendary greed.
 Of the original Roman force of approximately 40,000 men, only about 10,000 escaped the disaster.
 Thousands were killed, and approximately 10,000 prisoners were taken, including many legionaries who were settled in Parthian territory in what is now eastern Iran.
 The scale of the defeat was catastrophic by Roman standards, rivaling the losses at Cannae against Hannibal nearly a century earlier.

 Immediate Strategic Consequences